-We have a wonderful 25-mile route in & around Itasca State Park for those looking for a shorter option.
+We have a wonderful 15/25-mile route in & around Itasca State Park for those looking for a shorter option.
 We offer 50, 60 & 70 – mile routes for those seeking longer options.
 None of the routes are exceptionally hilly, but they roll enough to get you familiar with various gears.
+Every route has its challenge and there is NO shame in walking up a hill.
 All of the routes follow quiet, beautiful roads, however, cyclists will be sharing the road with automobiles.
 Please pay attention.
 Wind can be a challenge in the open areas of the longer routes.

 - The 50-mile option heads South directly from the start and skips the Wilderness Drive.

-- All long routes include stops at the Emmaville Store and Summerhill Farm.
+- All long routes include stops at the Emmaville Store.

 We have multiple rest stops on each route:

-- 25 mile route: The 25-mile route has rest stops at 8 and 12 miles.
+- 15/25 mile route: The 15 & 25 mile routes have rest stops at 8 and 12 miles.
 Close together but they both offer bathrooms and the usual beverages and snacks.